Talkin' 'Bout Your Valuation

 In fact, too much funding can create big issues.
 You know you have too much funding when things like this happen:

-You’re creating expensive marketing programs that make your company look really pretty but don’t drive leads, create thought leadership, or improve your competitive position.
+You’re creating expensive marketing programs that make your company look pretty but don’t drive leads, create thought leadership, or improve your competitive position.

 You’re making your products too complicated by overinvesting in product development just because you can afford it.

-More than likely, you took in too much funding, because you thought the valuation was good.
+More than likely, you took in too much funding because you thought the valuation was good.
 Well, guess what: You’ll always hit some significant speed bumps.
 That high valuation and large cash infusion cause big problems when you've spent all that money and you’re trying to raise the next round to keep things going long enough to execute a reset.
 Nobody likes a down round.

 The Last Two Points